St. Mary's Orthodox Cathedral, Arthat: Synod of Diamper and Coonan Cross Oath

-In 1772, Kattumangattu Bishop sent a letter to Sakthan Thampuran (Sakthan thampuran page 289) which states, in Thalappilli there was only one church existing in that region, which is the Chattukulangara palli.
-There were 2 more chapels also present in that region viz.
-1.Chiralayam 2.
-Pazhanji (dedicated to Geverghese sahada).
+In 1772, Kattumangattu Bishop sent a letter to Sakthan Thampuran which states that in Thalappilli there was only one church existing in that region, which was Chattukulangara Palli.
+There were two more chapels also present in that region: Chiralayam and Pazhanji (dedicated to Geverghese Sahada).

-Starting from the Coonan cross oath of 1653, both the factions of Malankara Nasranis wanted to take over the church to their fold and because of the dispute the church was closed for a while.
-1805 with the request of them, the then King of Cochin, Sakthan Thampuran himself came to Arthat church to resolve the problem.
-Both parties agreed for a lucky draw.
-In the lucky draw the main church and buildings were gone to the Malankara Puthenkoor Syrians and the Stone cross of the church gone to the Pazhayakoor Syrians.
+Starting from the Coonan Cross Oath of 1653, both factions of Malankara Nasranis wanted to take over the church.
+Because of the dispute, the church was closed for a while.
+In 1805, at their request, the then King of Cochin, Sakthan Thampuran, came to Arthat church to resolve the problem.
+Both parties agreed to a lucky draw.
+In the draw, the main church and buildings went to the Malankara Puthenkoor Syrians, and the stone cross of the church went to the Pazhayakoor Syrians.